-Purpose: To give interested Gabelli School of Business students a grounding in the key organizational, marketing, media and legal issues in professional and amateur sports.
-The sports business specialization integrates specialized sports-business courses into the context of the Gabelli School’s high-quality business program, making our students competitive without limiting their career choices.
+The secondary concentration in sports business gives interested Gabelli School of Business students a grounding in the key organizational, marketing, media and legal issues in professional and amateur sports.
+It integrates specialized sports-business courses into the context of the Gabelli School’s high-quality business program, making our students competitive without limiting their career choices.

 Required coursework: Sports Marketing (MKBU 4454), Business of Sports Media (CMBU 4488), Sports Law (BLBU 3450) and a one-credit capstone component.
 Course descriptions are as follows: